How To Add Charm To An Antique Oak Bookcase

 If you've been following me over the last year, you may remember the other two pieces, an antique wash stand I repurposed into a coffee station and a farmhouse cupboard, that was very similar to this one.

-For last months challenge, I tackled a vintage classroom desk but that makeover had a few hiccups along the way that ended up being a blessing in disguise.
+For last month's challenge, I tackled a vintage classroom desk makeover that had a few hiccups along the way but ended up being a blessing in disguise.

-I've included a Materials List towards the bottom of this post.
-It contains affiliate links for your convenience so you can see what products I used or recommend to make this project.
-What that means is that if you click on one of the product links and make a purchase, I may receive a small portion of any sales at no additional cost to you.
-See my full disclosure policy.
+I've included a Materials List at the bottom of this post.
+It contains affiliate links for your convenience so you can see what products I used or recommended for this project.
+What that means is that if you click on one of the product links and make a purchase, I will receive a small commission at no additional cost to you.

 Before we get into the nitty-gritty details of the makeover, this is what the antique oak bookcase looked like before the...